Skip to main content

 Click here to view Property Tax Help Programs.

 NOTICE: Thank you for visiting the Franklin County Auditor website.
-The office will be closed on Monday, November 11th, 2024 for Veteran’s Day.
+The office will be closed in observance of Christmas and New Year’s Day on Wednesday, December 25, 2024 and Wednesday, January 1, 2025.
+Have a safe and happy holiday season!

 FREQUENTLY ASKED QUESTIONS